 CNC routers are primarily designed to cut soft materials like wood, foam, and plastic.
 That said, some specialized routers can also cut soft metals such as aluminum.
 CNC router machines only work with soft materials because they have less torque – they use rotational speed to cut through materials.
 As such, they do not have enough power to cut hard materials.

 In CNC router machines, the material lies stationary on the bed/table while the router head moves across the three axes, as in 3-axis CNC routers.
 (The router head houses a rotating router bit.)
 Some router machines are capable of additional movements.
 These are known as 5-axis routers.
-Typically, a 5-axis machine allows movement or rotation around 5 axes: X, Y, Z, A, and B. A rotates around the X-axis, allowing the cutter or platform to move front to back and vice versa.
-On the other hand, B rotates around the Y-axis, meaning the cutter or platform moves left to right and vice versa.
+Typically, a 5-axis machine allows movement or rotation around 5 CNC machine axes: three linear axes (X, Y, and Z) and any two of the three rotary axes (A, B, and C).
+A rotates around the X-axis, B rotates around the Y-axis, and C rotates around the Z-axis.

 The advantages of CNC router machines include: